Queens-Physics/qexpy/docs/_build/html/_sources/operations.rst.txt

 Naming
 ------

-In addition to containing a mean and standard deviation, Measurement objects can also have a string name and unit associated with it.
+In addition to containing a mean and standard deviation, :py:class:`.Measurement` objects can also have a string name and unit associated with it.
 These can then be used both in printing values and in labelling any plots created with these values.
-By default, Measurement objects are named unnamed_var0, with a unique number assigned to each object.
+By default, :py:class:`.Measurement` objects are named unnamed_var0, with a unique number assigned to each object.
-The name and units of a Measurement object can be declared either when the object is created or altered after.
+The name and units of a :py:class:`.Measurement` object can be declared either when the object is created or altered after.

 .. nbinput:: ipython3